 The University of Edinburgh is part of a consortium of ten Higher Education institutions which has been awarded funding from the Arts and Humanities Research Council (AHRC) to support postgraduate doctoral studentships and training in the Arts and Humanities in Scotland.

-Please refer to the eligibility and residency criteria available at:
+Please refer to the eligibility and residency criteria available on the page linked below:

 If you have any queries in relation to academic matters or eligibility, in particular your residency status, please contact our Graduate Officers, as below: